sigmundw/act-hydro-work/README.md

 ```shell
 $ conda env create --file utils/hydro-environment.yaml
 ```
 Then activate the `hydro-env` environment.
+Also make sure to install `parallel` from your package manager of choice.

 Most subdirectories also contain `Makefile`s that can help you run them faster.
+Be sure to give those a read as well.

 ## Improvements
 - Need to update Python environment to Python 10
-- Actually write the Makefiles out
-- Need to write per-section documentation.

 ## License
 All code is MIT licensed.